david-a-parry/vase/README.md

                             Default = STDOUT

       -r REPORT_PREFIX, --report_prefix REPORT_PREFIX
+                            DEPRECATED - use the 'vase_reporter' program
+                            provided alongside vase instead.

                             Prefix for segregation summary report output
                             files.
 If either --biallelic, --de_novo or
                             --dominant options are in effect this option will